hsivonen/encoding_rs/README.md

 crate without requiring `std` and without involving the `simd-accel` feature.

-With the `simd-accel` feature, some _other_ aspects of this crate are multiversioned on x86_64 in a way that does require `std`, because the [`multiversion`](https://crates.io/crates/multiversion) crate uses `std` and not `core_detect`.
+With the `simd-accel` feature, some _other_ aspects of this crate are multiversioned on x86 and x86_64 in a way that does require `std`, because the [`multiversion`](https://crates.io/crates/multiversion) crate uses `std` and not `core_detect`.
 See below.

 ## Build times

-Due to function multiversioning for AVX2+BMI1 on x86_64 with the `simd-accel` and `std` features (see below), on x86_64 targets, this crate has the usual proc macro dependencies in its dependency tree.
+Due to function multiversioning for AVX2+BMI1 on x86_64 with the `simd-accel` and `std` features (see below), on x86 and x86_64 targets, this crate has the usual proc macro dependencies in its dependency tree.
 Cargo does not allow combining `feature` conditions with target-related conditions, so the dependencies are there even when the `simd-accel` and `std` features are not enabled.